lens-protocol/metadata/README.md

 ```

 > [!NOTE]
 > If you find yourself in a position of importing from both `@lens-protocol/metadata` and `@lens-protocol/metadata/legacy` entrypoints in the same module.
-You can you can use ESModule aliasing to avoid conflicts: `import * as legacy from '@lens-protocol/metadata/legacy'` and then use the legacy types, enums, and parsers under `legacy.*`.
+You can use ESModule aliasing to avoid conflicts: `import * as legacy from '@lens-protocol/metadata/legacy'` and then use the legacy types, enums, and parsers under `legacy.*`.

 ## JSON schemas